Abiral-acer/Fitness-Tracker/README.md

 # Fitness Tracker

-A simple **Fitness Tracker** web application created as part of the **100 JavaScript Projects** series.
+A simple **Fitness Tracker** web application .
 This project allows users to log their fitness activities and track the duration for each entry.

 ## 📝 Features
 - Add fitness activities with their respective durations.